LLNL/variorum/src/docs/sphinx/QuickStart.rst

 After this completes, ``install/`` will contain a Variorum install.

-For more details about building and installing Variorum, see :doc:`BuildingVariorum`.
-This page provides detailed info about building Variorum from CMake initial-cache files (i.e., host config files) for specific hosts, and Variorum's other CMake options and spack package.
+For more details about building and installing Variorum, see :doc:`BuildingVariorum`, which provides detailed information about building Variorum from CMake initial-cache files (i.e., host config files) for specific hosts, and Variorum's other CMake options and spack package.